PureStorage-OpenConnect/Accelerate-2024-Workshop/Ansible-Samples/2.1-networking/README.md

 localhost                  : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-# Solution

-The finished Ansible Playbook is provided here: [purefa-network.yml](https://github.com/PureStorage-OpenConnect/ansible-workshop/blob/master/2.1-networking/purefa-network.yml).

 # Verifying the Solution

-Login to the source Pure Storage FlashArray with your web browser using the management IP address you set in your YAML file.
+Login to the source Pure Storage FlashArray with your web browser.

 Navigate to the Settings -> Network window and look in the Ethernet sub-window for the interface you configured..